jworth/interpretation/course/content/en/class1/extended.md

 **Brenda Ann Kenneally** - [http://therawfile.org/](http://therawfile.org/)

 > Brenda Ann Kenneally is a woman on a mission.
 Born in Albany, New York, in the late 1950s, Kenneally grew up in nearby Troy.
-Although once the home of the Industrial Revolution in the United States, by the 1960s and 1970s, Troy had been left behind.

-_Read more at the [Library of Congress_](https://www.loc.gov/rr/print/coll/womphotoj/kenneallyessay.html).
+Although once the home of the Industrial Revolution in the United States, by the 1960s and 1970s, Troy had been left behind. _Read more at the [Library of Congress]) (https://www.loc.gov/rr/print/coll/womphotoj/kenneallyessay.html).